Cofibrant generation of pure monomorphisms in presheaf categories: Preliminaries

 \subsection{Pure monomorphisms}

-One can give a pure categorical definition of pure monomorphisms (see for example \cite[Definition 2.27]{AR}).
-For us, the logical description will be useful.
-The equivalence of the two can be seen using the proof of \cite[Proposition 5.15]{AR}, which works for any variety (i.e., category of algebras satisfying a fixed list of equations), such as the category $\Set^\cc$ of presheaves we are interested in. \begin{defi} Let $\L$ be a signature.
+We give a logical description of the pure monomorphisms.
+This is the only definition that we will use.
+Still, for completeness' sake we also give the purely categorical characterisation (Remark \ref{categorical-pure-monomorphism}). \begin{defi} Let $\L$ be a signature.
 Then a \emph{positive primitive formula} or \emph{pp-formula} is one that is built from atomic formulas, (finite) conjunctions and (finite lists of) existential quantifiers. \end{defi} Up to logical equivalence, every pp-formula $\varphi(x_1, \ldots, x_n)$ can be written as

 where $\psi(x_1, \ldots, x_n, y_1, \ldots, y_k)$ is a conjunction of atomic formulas.
 In particular, if $\L$ consists only of constant symbols and functions symbols (as is the case when axiomatising a category of algebras, so in particular for presheaves), then $\psi$ is simply a system of equations in variables $x_1, \ldots, x_n, y_1, \ldots, y_k$.